waterloong/Go-Back-N/src/README.md

 ===============
 Simply run make then the bash scripts to execute the programs.

-The program is tested on machine 002, 008, 010, 012 at cs environment.
+The program is tested on machine 004, 006, 008 as host1, 2, 3 at cs environment.

 The version of make on these machines is 3.81.